Hotel Occupancy Tax Grant

 Application Procedures and Process

 - Grant applications are considered on an annual basis.
-Applications for Fiscal Year 2020-2021 are available online and will be accepted through 5 p.m. on Friday, May 1, 2020.
-Applications will not be accepted after this time, no exceptions.
-Download a fillable application.
+Applications for Fiscal Year 2021-2022 accepted through 5 p.m.
+April 30, 2021.
+Applications not accepted after this time, no exceptions.

 - Applicants are responsible for timely submission of complete applications with all required attachments.
 Incomplete applications may not be considered.